vrdeeznuts/od-sideline-cam/README.md

 ### Base Workflow After Setup
 1. Open Spectator
 1. Select server
-1. Press `Numpad 0` key or other pre-defined key for this camera if not set as default
+1. Press `Numpad 0` key or activate `yuki.side` for this camera if not set as default
-1. Navigate to desired arena (see [Arena Navigation](#arena-navigation) below)
+1. Navigate to desired arena you want the camera to be at (`a` key, `up/down` arrow keys) (see [Arena Navigation](#arena-navigation) below)
-1. Confirm settings are good
+1. (Optional) Confirm settings are good (these are good, default settings recommended)
+    1. **Click the `s` key or the Save Current Settings button if you make any changes!**
-1. (Optional) Confirm clipping whitelist is good if using auto-clipping
+1. (Optional) Confirm Medal clipping whitelist is good if using auto-clipping (this whitelist is also used if you're using other triggers)
-1. (Optional) Start Powershell auto-clipping script (see [Auto-Clipping Setup](#option-2-setup-with-auto-clipping) for ways to run the script)
+1. (Optional) Start `OD Trigger Watcher.ps1` Powershell script (see [run script instructions](#run-the-script-for-the-first-time))
+1. (Optional) Open OBS (if using the in-game recording gestures, make sure this window is the active window before hopping on the game)
 1. Win scrim!

 ### Arena Navigation